 “When I went in search of other living options, Ad Hoc appeared in the internet search.
 They had a listing for a bedroom in an old newspaper building and it was only £250 pcm, which is very attractive to anyone looking for affordable housing,” said former Property Guardian, Poppy.

-Before saving enough money for a deposit on her own home, Poppy was a Guardian for four years.
-From 2013 to 2017, Poppy lived in Yeovil, Somerset, and Forest Hill, and Camberwell in London.
+Before saving enough money for a deposit on her own home, Poppy was a Guardian for four years, in Yeovil, Somerset, then Forest Hill and Camberwell in London.
 She lived in a range of interesting properties, ranging from a 1930s nursing home to a cottage in the grounds of a park.

-In 2017, Poppy’s time as a Guardian had paid off.
-She had saved enough money in her four years as a Property Guardian to buy her first home in London.
+Poppy’s time as a Guardian has paid off.
+She has saved enough money in her four years as a Property Guardian to buy her first home in London.

 Poppy continues, “Guardianship really is great.
 It is perfect for many types of people, whether you’re the creative type who works from home, or someone who simply can’t afford private renting.
 I have met some amazing people along the way, many of whom I am still in contact with now.
 Guardianship has been a real eye-opener when I compare my experience of living in some of the beautiful places that I have with Ad Hoc, to those that are rented privately.
 I feel like I am very lucky to have experienced living as a Guardian for four years.
 It always makes for good stories.”

 Andy’s story - a rural setting with easy access to Newcastle city centre, and with space to store his work

 Andy is a 54 year old male who began his guardian experience after he decided to make a move to a new area.
 He has since lived in a property which has been transformed into shared accommodation for guardians.
 The property is one of three bungalows just outside the town centre and is in a lovely setting close to the river, surrounded by trees.
 There is also a lot of resident wildlife nearby, including a badger.